exoplatform/exo-documentation/docs/Configuration.rst

 Configuring eXo Wallet
 ======================

-The eXo Wallet addon uses the `Ethereum Blockchain <https://www.ethereum.org/>`__ to reward users based on a crypto-currency managed inside this blockchain.
+The eXo Wallet addon uses the `Ethereum Blockchain <https://www.ethereum.org/>`__ to let eXo users hold and exchange crypto-currency (aka tokens) managed inside this blockchain.

 Blockchain network settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The addon is configured by default to communicate with Ethereum Mainnet throught `Infura <https://infura.io/>`__ using websocket and http protocols:
+The addon is configured by default to communicate with Ethereum's public network (called the "Mainnet") throught `Infura <https://infura.io/>`__ using websocket and http protocols:

 .. code-block:: jproperties